mrunaliniskulkarni100/Machine-and-Deep-Learning/Code/Machine Learning/K-Nearest Neighbors/README.md

 ## FromScratch

-From Scratch contains code for a k-NN Classifier Written from Scratch.
+From Scratch contains code for a k-NN Classifier written by me from scratch.

 ## Example_1.py